 Next, the tour takes you to Lazienki Krolewskie, the largest park in Warsaw.
 This sprawling green space is filled with historical buildings, monuments, and lovely pathways.
 Expect about 30 minutes here to enjoy the sights and perhaps a quick walk if time permits.

 Many guests find Lazienki to be a highlight — it’s peaceful, beautiful, and provides a stark contrast to the city’s urban core.
-It’s perfect for those who appreciate a bit of nature and history mixed together.
+It’s great for those who appreciate a bit of nature and history mixed together.

 Praga Polnoc — Warsaw’s bohemian side